toolsforexperiments/tfe-manual/docs/source/labcore/basics.rst

 Concepts
 ^^^^^^^^

-The main task for running experiemtns utlizing `labcore` is to define what your :class:`Sweep <labcore.measurement.Sweep>` is.
+The main task for running experiences utilizing `labcore` is to define what your :class:`Sweep <labcore.measurement.Sweep>` is.
 A Sweep object can be iterated over, this is how we execute measurements.
 Each iteration performs some actions and return some data in the form of a dictionary, we call this dictionary generated after each step a **record**.